WiVRn/WiVRn/README.md

 - On your headset, run WiVRn from the App Library.
 If you are using a Quest and you have installed it from an APK instead of the Meta Store, it will be in the "unknown sources" section.
 - You should now see your computer in the list: click connect, the screen will show "Connection ready.
 Start a VR application on **your computer's name**".

 You can now start an OpenXR application on your computer.
-For Steam games, you will also need to set the launch options to be able to use WiVRn:
+For Steam games, you may also need to set the launch options to be able to use WiVRn.
+If nothing related to Steam is displayed in the dashboard or wivrn-server output, then your system does not require it.
 - Right-click on the game you want to play in VR in Steam and click "Properties".
 - In the "General" tab, set the launch options to the value given in the dashboard.